 Applications and bookings can be made by emailing:

-Full programme details and information about the date, time and venue of each session and costs are in the course information flyer.
+Full programme details and information about the date, time and venue of each session are in the course information flyer.

 Learners First Subscription 2019-20

 Details of the Learners First Subscription offer for 2019-20 is included in the attached document.

 As you will see, in addition to provision that has been included in the offer for a number of years (NPQML, NPQSL, NPQH, NPQEL, School Direct ITT, support staff programmes, governor and clerk development, Level 4/5 leadership opportunities for Heads/CEOs, etc) the 2019-20 offer has been enhanced with many new areas.
 Collectively, these are designed to provide a comprehensive range of opportunities for school leaders, teachers and aspirant teachers, support staff and governors which reflect current and emerging priorities.
 Some of the new and more recently added opportunities include:

 - The Principles of Teaching CPD Programme (linked to the new Ofsted framework) – All schools